iorchard/burrito_docs/source/install/install_powerflex.rst

 Four virtual machines are pfmp-installer, pfmp-mvm1, pfmp-mvm2, and pfmp-mvm3.
 You do not need to create these virtual machines manually.
-They are created when you run powerflex_pfmp playbook.
+They are created when you run the powerflex_pfmp playbook.

 Networks
 ---------